slash4-de/openstack/source/day1.rst

-﻿LEARN OpenStack in 4 Hours
+﻿Learn OpenStack in 4 Hours
 _____________________________

 DAY-1: Your First Dive into OpenStack